Welcome to today's edition of the Rush 24-7 podcast.

 All right, fire away.

-Well, I think the the action plan ought to be to put continual heat on the Republican Party to stay true to its roots.
+Well, I think the action plan ought to be to put continual heat on the Republican Party to stay true to its roots.

-And well, wait, wait, wait, wait now.
+Well, wait, wait, wait, wait now.

-Uh some might say that it is.
+Some might say that it is.

 Rhinos now.

-Um what I I think what needs to happen is conservatives need to be unafraid to take over that party.
+I think what needs to happen is conservatives need to be unafraid to take over that party.

-That's what we put pressure on them.
+That's what you put pressure on them to be true.

 Well, I have a problem.